View this blog post as a free online course. Try it!

-When a person drives up to your place of business it’s your building, your signage, your staff and the services you offer that creates the FIRST IMPRESSION.
+When a person drives up to your place of business it’s your building, your signage, your staff, and the services you offer that create the FIRST IMPRESSION.

 When visitors come to your website, they are considering a number of things about your business:

 Will I find what I’m looking for?